EriconT/watch-collection/README.md

     Tap Add.

-    Note: If the icon does not update, delete the bookmark, clear Safari cache, and try again.
+    Tip: If the icon doesn't update, delete the bookmark, clear Safari cache, and try again.

-🛠 Maintenance
+🛠 Troubleshooting
-Updating the Collection

-You do not need to touch the code to add watches.

-    Open the app and click the Document Icon to open your Google Sheet.

-    Add a new row.

-    Return to the app and click the Refresh Icon to sync the data immediately.

-Updating the Code (via GitHub Desktop)

-    Open the project in GitHub Desktop.

-    Click "Open in Visual Studio Code" to make changes (e.g., colors, title).

-    Save the file.

-    In GitHub Desktop: Type a summary, click Commit to main, then click Push origin.
+"Connection Failed" Error The app uses a proxy to fetch data from Google.
+If you see this error, the app automatically retries using backup proxies (corsproxy.io -> allorigins.win -> thingproxy).
+Wait 5 seconds and the data usually appears.

+Images Not Loading

+    Check that the link in the Google Sheet is correct.

+    Crucial: Check that the file permissions in Google Drive are set to "Public/Anyone with the link".

+Sorting Looks Wrong The app attempts to parse "Case Size" intelligently (stripping "mm" to sort by number).
+Ensure your size column contains numbers (e.g., 41mm or 41).
+For dates, the app prefers YYYY-MM-DD but accepts DD/MM/YYYY.
 🔧 Technology Stack

     Frontend: HTML5, Vanilla JavaScript